php-ru/symfony-docs-ru/deployment.rst

 specifically tailored to the requirements of Symfony.

 `EasyDeployBundle`_
-    A Symfony bundle that adds easy deploy tools to your application.
+    A Symfony bundle that adds deploy tools to your application.

 `Deployer`_
     This is another native PHP rewrite of Capistrano, with some ready recipes for